tomjedavey/CEX_Analytics_Project/docs/archive_docs/AS_feature_production/Revenue_Proxy_Feature_Engineering_Documentation.md

 ## Overview

 This document describes the **REVENUE_SCORE_PROXY** feature engineering system, which estimates potential revenue contribution of cryptocurrency wallets for Centralized Exchange (CEX) analytics.
-The system follows the established modular design pattern used throughout the MLProject1 codebase.
+The system follows the established modular design pattern used throughout the CEX_Analytics_Project codebase.

 ## Business Context